 R v IL, Inner London CC.
 One of the very first London alleged rioters/burglars arrested – and featured on the front page of the Evening Standard.
 Acquitted.

 R v ADK, Southwark CC.
 Attempted s18 OAPA.
 Scandinavian chart topping rock musician accused of trying to throw his then girlfriend (rather than the TV) out of a 3rd floor hotel window.

 R v Kirk Yarboi and others EWCA Crim 2760; Cr App R (S) 40: sentencing of cash in transit robberies can be brought within the Sentencing Guidelines Council Guideline for street robbery/robbery of small businesses/less sophisticated commercial robberies.
 Sentence reduced.

 R v Junior Clarke Lopez EWCA Crim 1744: Appeared on appeal only.
 Conviction quashed where original trial counsel conceded trial absence without arguing the point.
 Given the defendant’s case rested almost entirely on his account that his confession in interview was false, there was in this case no justification to proceed to a trial in absence.
 The summing up as a whole came in for significant criticism.
 No retrial was sought.

 R v Adam Ryan EWCA Crim 2147.
 Appeared on appeal only.
 Successful appeal against the imposition of an IPP (for robbery) where the appellant was 7 years over tariff.

-R v Darren Byrne; R v David Quaglia December 2015.
-Two of thirteen conjoined appeals before the Lord Chief Justice concerning appeals against the imposition of IPPs brought by appellants still serving a significant number of years past tariff.
-Judgment pending.
+R v Roberts & others EWCA Crim 71.
+Appeared on appeal only for two of thirteen conjoined appeals before the Lord Chief Justice concerning appeals against the imposition of IPPs brought by appellants still serving a significant number of years past tariff.